SkoolNotes/Taproot/2020HIST201/KBhHIST201RaisonDeEtat.md

 A method of "sensible government" that promises to set aside personal ideological differences for the betterment of the country as a whole.

 This makes politics non-secular, which means...
-Nonsecular wars less violent than holy wars because CLAIM: they did not involve emotion
+Nonsecular wars less violent than holy wars because CLAIM [[KBhHIST201Kissinger]]: they did not involve emotion

 ## Exhibit A: France!